rackerlabs/rackspace-how-to/content/cloud-databases/scheduled-backups-for-cloud-databases.md

 3. Above the list of instances, select **Create High Availability Group**.

-4. Under **Settings**, ensure that the box next to "Protect your data with Daily Scheduled Backups" is selected.
+4. Under **Settings**, ensure that the box next to **Protect your data with Daily Scheduled Backups** is selected.

 5. Click **Specify Scheduled Backup Settings…** to specify the exact time for the daily backups, the day of the week for the weekly full backup, and the number of weekly full backups to retain.
-If any of those values are not specified, they will be selected randomly.
+If any of those values are not specified, they are selected randomly.
 Then, click **Create Schedule**.

 7. After you've selected all of the other settings for the HA group, click **Create HA Group**.

 #### View and modify a scheduled backup

+Use the following steps to view and modify a scheduled backup:

 1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com/).